 Tzfat and I grew together, each of us sending roots deep into the land.
 When scores of Jews fled here from Spain in 1492, many pious Jews made Tzfat their home.
 I fondly remember Rabbi Yosef Karo, the author of the Shulhan Arukh, the Code of Jewish Law, and Rabbi Solomon Alkabetz, composer of Lekhah Dodi.
 Rabbi Yitzchak Luria-Known as HaAri-who compiled the Kabbalat Shabbat prayer service in the 16th century, stood taller than most.
 I'll never forget those Friday evenings when he led his students into the fields to welcome Shabbat.
 The dry mountain air in the Galil carried their spirited prayers to me.
 Today, Jews still pray in HaAri's synagogue, which stands on the exact spot where he and his students once sang; I know, because I hear their voices and the voices of other local communities who welcome Shabbat the same way.
 Nowadays, most people pray indoors, and some of the melodies have changed.
+But

-But HaAri planted those beautiful Shabbat prayers deep in the hearts of Jews everywhere, and in the shade by my side.
-What causes such confidence?
-History, my friends--the these same words to God's glory have nourished Jewish lives for centuries, like my own extensive roots have helped nourish me.
+HaAri planted those beautiful Shabbat prayers deep in the hearts of Jews everywhere, and these same words to God's glory have nourished Jewish lives for centuries, like my own extensive roots have helped nourish me.